 I discovered a variety of faces, stories and struggles.
 A tough, glassy-eyed 14-year-old who wouldn’t let me photograph his face except masked; when I asked to at least know his name told me “Bandera.”
 An 18-year-old Crimean refugee who had bravely, desperately left her entire family behind.
 A 22-year-old dirt biker who said: “I don’t give a fuck about politics” but then ranted about Maidan and the recent fighting in the East.
 From the 13-year-old girl born HIV-positive to the nudist couple on Hidropark, these people helped me better understand what it meant to be young in Ukraine in 2014.

-Now eight years later, the country is facing a full scale war.
+Now nine years later, the country is in the midst of a full scale war.
 I hope to share some of faces and stories of those who have inherited this environment of unrelenting conflict and uncertainty.

 This series received a solo exhibition at the Ukrainian Institute of America in New York City in 2014.